 Users of the network validate two old transactions (via proof of work) in order to be able to conduct one of their own.
 No one receives a reward and no one has to pay transaction fees.
 A miner-centralization like in Bitcoins or in Ethereums network is, therefore, not possible.

 Its field of application is set in the IoT, as the technology for data integrity and industrial appliances.
 Furthermore pay on demand, micro-payments, and machine to machine communication like sensor technology, smart cities, adaptive systems etc.

 As a settlement layer, it aims for interoperability between many existing systems.

-The underlying technology, the Tangle, is a third-generation Blockchain-technology, based on a directed acyclic graph, made for the problems of tomorrow.
+The underlying technology, the Tangle, is a third-generation distributed Ledger (DLT), based on a directed acyclic graph, made for the problems of tomorrow.

 Beyond that, the Winternitz one-time signature scheme enables quantum resistance, which makes it perfectly equipped for the future.

 Have a look at my articles to get an idea of the revolutionary technology of IOTA.

 IOTA is a new technology that isn’t easy to understand at the beginning.
 Even I still struggle with certain things.

 We are in the realm of cryptocurrencies, but we also go way beyond that with IOTA.

 Blockchains are an invention of 2008 and they have many use-cases.